 All images copyright ICEYE

-Currently it operates 5 RapidEye satellites, 122 Dove satellites (i.e. PlanetScope), and 15 SkySat satellites.
-The Dove data is collected in 4 bands and depending on the satellite flock and orbit, the ground sampling distance varies between 3 to 4 meters.
+Currently it operates five RapidEye satellites, 122 Dove satellites (i.e. PlanetScope), and 15 SkySat satellites.
+The Dove data is collected in four bands and depending on the satellite flock and orbit, the ground sampling distance varies between 3 to 4 metres.
 The SkySat payload have